drashland/rhum/README.md

 ### `Rhum.testSuite`

-A test suite usually describes a method or property name, and groups up all test cases for that method or property.
-There can be as many test suites under a test plan as you want.
+A test suite usually describes a method or property name and groups up all test cases for that method or property.
+You can define multiple test suites under a test plan.

 ```typescript
 Rhum.testPlan("app_test.ts", () => {